Symmetries of flat manifolds, Jordan property and the general Zimmer program: Introduction

 As an application of Theorem \ref{th1}, we confirm Conjecture \ref{conj} for closed flat manifolds, as a special case of the following.
 Recall from Section \ref{sec} the definitions of elementary linear group $E_{n}(R)$ over an associative ring $R,$ the elementary unitary group $EU_{n}(R,\Lambda )$ over a form ring $(R,\Lambda ),$ the special automorphism group $\mathrm{SAut }(F_{n})$ and the special outer automorphism group $\mathrm{SOut}(F_{n})$ of a free group $F_{n}.$ Note that when $R=\mathbb{Z},$ we have \ $E_{n}(R)= \mathrm{SL}_{n}(\mathbb{Z}).$

-\begin{theorem} Let \ $G=E_{n}(R)$, $EU_{n}(R,\Lambda ),$ $\mathrm{SAut}(F_{n})$ or $\mathrm{SOut}(F_{n}).$ Suppose that $M^{r}$ is a closed flat manifold.
+\begin{theorem} Let \ $G=E_{n}(R)$, $EU_{n}(R,\Lambda ),$ $\mathrm{SAut}(F_{n})$ or $\mathrm{SOut}(F_{n}),n\geq 3.$ Suppose that $M^{r}$ is a closed flat manifold.
 When $r<n,$ any group action of the group \ $G$ on $M^{r}$ by homeomorphisms is trivial, i.e. is the identity homeomorphism$.$ \end{theorem}

 The ideas used in the proof of Theorem \ref{th2} differ from most other work on Zimmer's program, where actions preserving volume as well as extra geometric structures such as a connection or pseudo-Riemannian metric are studied (see \cite{f1,f2,zi2,zi3,zi4,zi5}).
 The latter work uses ergodic-theoretic methods, while our methods are topological.
-When $ M^{r}=S^{1},$ the circle, the case of $\mathrm{SL}_{n}(\mathbb{Z})$ in Theorem \ref{th2} (more generally lattices in semisimple Lie groups) is already known to \cite{wi,bm,gy}.
-Weinberger \cite{we} obtains a similar result for the torus $M=T^{r}.$ Bridson and Vogtmann \cite{bv1} prove a similar result for $\mathrm{SAut}(F_{n})$ and $\mathrm{SOut}(F_{n})$ actions on spheres.
-When $r\leq 5,$ the case of $\mathrm{SL}_{n}(\mathbb{Z})$ in Theorem \ref{th2} is proved in \cite{ye}.
-For $C^{1+\beta }$ group actions of finite-index subgroup in $\mathrm{SL}_{n}(\mathbb{Z}),$ one of the results proved by Brown, Rodriguez-Hertz and Wang \cite{brw} confirms Conjecture \ref{conj} for surfaces.
-For $C^{2}$ group actions of cocompact lattices, Brown-Fisher-Hurtado \cite{bfh} confirms Conjecture \ref{conj}.
-Note that the $C^{0}$ actions could be very different from smooth actions.
+Based on the knowledge on finite groups acting on flat manifolds, we prove that the alternating group $A_{n+1}$ $(n\geq 4)$ cannot act effectively on $M^{r}$ when $r<n$ (see Theorem \ref{th1}).
+The group $G$ is normally generated by $ A_{n+1}$ and thus acts trivially on $M.$ When $M^{r}=S^{1},$ the circle, the case of $\mathrm{SL}_{n}(\mathbb{Z})$ in Theorem \ref{th2} (more generally lattices in semisimple Lie groups) is already known to \cite{wi,bm,gy}.
+Weinberger \cite{we} obtains a similar result for the torus $M=T^{r}.$ Bridson and Vogtmann \cite{bv1} prove a similar result for $\mathrm{SAut} (F_{n})$ and $\mathrm{SOut}(F_{n})$ actions on spheres.
+When $r\leq 5,$ the case of $\mathrm{SL}_{n}(\mathbb{Z})$ in Theorem \ref{th2} is proved by Ye \cite{ye}.
+For orientable manifolds whose Euler characteristics are not divisible by $6,$ Conjecture \ref{conj} is confirmed by Ye \cite{ye2}.
+Note that the Euler characteristic of a flat manifold is always zero and the result proved in \cite{ye2} cannot apply.
+For $C^{1+\beta }$-group actions of finite-index subgroup in $\mathrm{SL}_{n}(\mathbb{Z}),$ one of the results proved by Brown, Rodriguez-Hertz and Wang \cite{brw} confirms Conjecture \ref{conj} for surfaces.
+For $C^{2}$-group actions of cocompact lattices, Brown-Fisher-Hurtado \cite{bfh} confirms Conjecture \ref{conj}.
+Note that the $C^{0}$-actions could be very different from smooth actions.
 For some unsmoothable group actions of mapping class groups and $\mathrm{Out} (F_{n})$ on one-dimensional manifolds$,$ see Baik-Kim-Koberda \cite{bkt}.